 It looks like working with a variety of patient issues, conditions, and goals primarily musculoskeletal related.
 Each patient gets 30-60 minutes of my undivided time; in that time, I employ classic chiropractic adjustments, manual therapy and movement training which each patient.
 Each session is tailored for their needs.
 Needs are assessed routinely.
 I enjoy utilizing a fairly wide variety of treatment options for each person, employing the most effective and efficient means possible for each case (based on biological tissue findings).

 What tools are in my tool box:

 I've spent the better part of the decade learning how to give a very precise chiropractic adjustment and to know when to do so.
 My manual therapy tool box continues to grow daily as each case shows me new ways to work with the human body.
 Below are the systems I utilize heavily in my practice.

--Certified FRCms with Functional Range Conditioning
+-Certified Functional Range Conditioning Mobility Specialist FRCms

 -Certified Level 1 Foundation Training Instructor